DvirSaidof/AutoDownloader/README.md

     9. Go to KEYS section and add a new key.
 This will download a credentials json file.

    ![googleshit2](https://user-images.githubusercontent.com/34963960/205337156-9c0420c7-f218-4d30-a3d6-6a1bdcd31813.png)
+   10. Open a google sheet and share it with the email generated for ur google service account.

 **Steps to run the app:**

 1. git clone https://github.com/DvirSaidof/AutoDownloader.git
 2. pip install -r requirements.txt
-4. change config.json.sample to config.json and fill all empty values.
+3. change config.json.sample to config.json and fill all the empty values with the api keys generated in the prerequisites.

 {
   "user_preferences": {